mjcumming/home-topology/docs/library/architecture.md

 This is simpler than the original design and puts control where it belongs - in the integration layer that understands the platform.

-See [docs/modules/occupancy-design.md](./modules/occupancy-design.md) for event types (TRIGGER, CLEAR, VACATE, LOCK, UNLOCK, UNLOCK_ALL).
+See [Occupancy Module Design](./modules/occupancy/design.md) for the event/command model (events: TRIGGER, CLEAR; commands: vacate, lock, unlock).

 #### Layer 2: Module-Level Deduplication